-Per Standard 10 of the Massachusetts Department of Environmental Protection Stormwater Management Standards, there shall be no illicit discharges to the stormwater management system.
-The Project Manager is responsible for implementing the Operation and Maintenance Plan and overseeing activities at the facility to prevent illicit discharge to the drainage system from occurring
+In accordance with MassDEP Stormwater Standard 10, there shall be no illicit discharges to the stormwater management system.
+The Owner and/or designated facility representative responsible for site operations shall implement the Operation and Maintenance Plan and oversee activities to prevent illicit discharges from occurring.